Jonathan-Frey/litter_box/README.md

 The project was a valuable learning experience in integrating hardware and software components for IoT applications.
 Several insights and areas for improvement were identified:

 1. **Sensor Selection:** While the motion sensor (HC-SR501 PIR) detected general movement in the litter box, it lacked the precision to differentiate between individual cats.
-Implementing load sensors would offer more exact results and the ability to distinguish between different cats based on weight.
+Implementing load cells would offer more exact results and the ability to distinguish between different cats based on weight.
 Additionally, an attempt to use a vibration sensor to register scratching in the litter box proved unsuccessful due to its low sensitivity.

 2. **Public vs. Private MQTT Broker:** The use of a public MQTT broker was necessitated due to connectivity issues with the university-provided broker.
 While the public broker served its purpose, a private broker would offer better security and reliability.
 Future iterations should aim to resolve the connectivity issues with the university's broker or set up a dedicated private broker.